-The words that match with the search keyword has also been bolded so that the internet user knows that it is relevant for him/her.
+The words that match with the search keyword have also been bolded so that the internet user knows that it is relevant to him/her.

 So you have to keep in mind that it is not always about the primary keyword.
 There are a lot of auxiliary long-tail keywords around the main content that you publish and you will attract search traffic for those keywords.